 READ MORE: Which firmness level is right for you?

-If you’re comparing Casper vs Endy vs Douglas for motion isolation, Douglas Original is the clear winner.
+If you’re comparing Casper vs Endy vs Douglas for motion isolation, Douglas and Endy earned the highest scores.
 With a motion isolation score of 8.3/10, Douglas minimizes disturbances from a restless partner, kids, or pets, letting you enjoy peaceful, uninterrupted sleep.
+Endy also performs excellently and earned a score of 8.7/10.

 Low bounce is a plus for light sleepers who are easily disturbed, while a higher bounce can make it easier to switch positions throughout the night.
 Douglas scored just 3.1/10 for bounce—the lowest of all three mattresses.
 This low bounce is a direct result of its high motion isolation score, which should help reduce disruptions and ensure peaceful sleep.